 - Has built-in overcurrent protection to safely keep devices from receiving too much power.

 - Features an internal thermoregulator to prevent electronics from overheating while charging.
 USB-A can’t do that.

 Docking Drawer Blade and Blade Duo with USB-C (PD) will charge a Macbook, Macbook Air, or Macbook Pro.
 Macbooks come with a 60 - 85w charger but 30w is enough to charge and operate a Macbook.

 Docking Drawer Blade and Blade Duo with USB-C (PD) will charge an iPad Pro faster than the OEM supplied plug in charger.
 The iPad Pro comes with a 18w charger but the iPad itself is Power Delivery capable so when used with the Blade USB-C it will charge nearly twice as fast due to the 30w capacity.

 Docking Drawer Blade and Blade Duo with USB-C (PD) will fast charge Chromebooks and smart phones including Samsung Galaxy S9, iPhone 8, xR, 11, 11 Pro and later iPhones when using a USB-C to Lightning Cable.

 As USB-C (PD) gradually becomes the standard, installing an in-drawer outlet with USB-C (PD) is the best way to ensure the fastest charging of future USB-C (PD) enabled devices.

-Apple customer - Plug your Iphone 8 and later into the USB-C (PD) port of a Docking Drawer Blade with a USB-C to Lightning cord to achieve more than twice as fast charging times.
+Apple customer - Plug your iPhone 8 and later into the USB-C (PD) port of a Docking Drawer Blade with a USB-C to Lightning cable to achieve more than twice as fast charging times.